 We store the lights in a box in the garage and get them out on the weekend of Thanksgiving.

-This year we bought another stringer of 100 lights (C7 bulbs) and replaced most of the incandescent bulbs with LED bulbs.
 We now have a total of 400 lights on this tree.
 The colors are green, blue and purple, a combination of colors we have decided that we like.
 Some of the green ones flash on and off.
 The process of swapping out the old incandescent bulbs with the new LED bulbs was helped by some assistance from some of our animals.

 We do not normally do a lot of outside decorating during the holiday season, but this particular tree is special for us.
 Given the perfect shape of the tree, it would almost be a shame not to decorate it a little bit during the holiday season.

 Well, maybe 400 lights is considered a lot to some people.
 Our neighbors hope that an airplane does not mistake the beacon of lights for a runway.
 The LED lights are brighter than I thought they would be.